pip-services/pip-services-docs/content/en/node/commons/data/sort_field.md

 ### Description

 The SortField class allows you to define a field used to sort query results.
-In addition, it allows you to specify the order typer as ascending or descending.
+In addition, it allows you to specify the order type as ascending or descending.

 ### Constructors
 Creates a new instance and assigns its values.

 > `public` constructor(name: string = null, ascending: boolean = true)

-- **name**: string - the name of the field to sort by.
+- **name**: string - name of the field to sort by.
 - **ascending**: boolean - true to sort in ascending order, and false to sort in descending order.